 Since its launch back in 2010, Sketch has revolutionised wireframing and prototyping, and it remains laser-focused on UI and icon vector design.
 Lightweight and easy to use, it has a fantastically simple, intuitive interface.

-It's a great tool for making basic wireframes, with its Symbol feature allowing you to repeat elements automatically across your layout.
+We've found it to be an excellent tool for making basic wireframes, with its Symbol feature allowing you to repeat elements automatically across your layout.
 And if you want to build a full prototype, there are countless third-party UI kits to download.
 Unlike Adobe's apps, Sketch is available for a one-off fee with no subscription.
 It isn’t available for Windows, but if you’re a Mac user it’s definitely worth considering.
 See our full Sketch review for more on what we liked.

 Photoshop is the industry standard when it comes to design in general, and its a program that a lot of us already use every day.
 It doesn't offer any specific wireframe features, but that doesn't mean you can’t use it for wireframing.
-Indeed, since it’s so nicely integrated with other Adobe tools, and services such as Adobe Fonts and Adobe Stock, you may find Photoshop to be one of the best wireframe tools for you if you’re already familiar with the software.
+Indeed, since it’s so nicely integrated with other Adobe tools, and services such as Adobe Fonts and Adobe Stock, that you may find Photoshop to be one of the best wireframe tools for you if you’re already familiar with the software.

 It doesn’t offer the kind of resources you get in dedicated wireframe tools, such as libraries of interface elements.
-However, Photoshop is so packed with features that you’re able to do everything from sketching out quick ideas to grouping various elements and layers to create a robust wireframe.
+However, we find that Photoshop is so packed with features that we can do everything from sketching out quick ideas to grouping various elements and layers to create a robust wireframe.
 See our full Photoshop review for more details.

 Justinmind (opens in new tab) is another flexible tool that can be used to build everything from rough wireframes to working prototypes.
 However, this tool is much more suitable for non-techies than pro options such as Axure RP (number three in our list of the best wireframe tools).